New Orleans Saints News: Big Pass Rusher Signed, Malcolm Butler Schedules Visit

 After yet another disappointing season, the New Orleans Saints knew that there needed to be a lot more changes for the upcoming year.
 With a couple of free agency signings and the re-signings of a few of their own players, the Saints aren’t sitting quietly by and letting other teams advance.
 Now, they’ve made another big-time move and addressed a huge need by signing pass rusher Alex Okafor who is formerly of the Arizona Cardinals.

-As reported by ESPN, the 26-year-old linebacker is coming off of another good season and he has totaled 13.5 sacks in the last three years.
-Alex Okafor still has a lot of upside to him and he’s going to get even better than he is now, but he is a big improvement over what the Saints have had coming off the edge of the defensive line for the last few seasons.
+As reported by ESPN, the 26-year-old linebacker is coming off of another good season, and he has totaled 13.5 sacks in the last three years.
+Alex Okafor still has a lot of upside to him, and he’s going to get even better than he is now, but he is a big improvement over what the Saints have had coming off the edge of the defensive line for the last few seasons.

 Terms of the Saints’ deal with Okafor are not yet known, but it is not expected to be for major money.
 Still, New Orleans addressed one of their serious needs and is likely going to see a big improvement on defense with Okafor in there.